A Survey Analyzing Generalization in Deep Reinforcement Learning: Roots of Overestimation in Deep Reinforcement Learning

 \section{Roots of Overestimation in Deep Reinforcement Learning}

 Many reinforcement learning algorithms compute estimates for the state-action values in an MDP.
 Because these estimates are usually based on a stochastic interaction with the MDP, computing accurate estimates that correctly generalize to further interactions is one of the most fundamental tasks in reinforcement learning.
 A major challenge in this area has been the tendency of many classes of reinforcement learning algorithms to consistently overestimate state-action values.
 Initially the overestimation bias for $Q$-learning is discussed and theoretically justified by \cite{trun93} as a biproduct of using function approximators for state-action value estimates.
+In particular, \cite{trun93} proves that if the reinforcement learning policy overestimates the state-action values by $\gamma c$ during learning then the Q-learning algorithm will fail to learn optimal policy if $\gamma> \dfrac{1}{1+c}$.

 Following this initial discussion it has been shown that several parts of the deep reinforcement learning process can cause overestimation bias.
 Learning overestimated state-action values can be caused by statistical bias of utilizing a single max operator \citep{hasselt10}, coupling between value function and the optimal policy \citep{fergus21, cobbe21}, or caused by the accumulated function approximation error \citep{moore94}.

+Several methods have been proposed to target overestimation bias for value iteration algorithms.
+In particular, \cite{hasselt10} demonstrated that the expectation of a maximum of a random variable is not equal to maximum of the expectation of a random variable.

+This clear distinction shows that simple Q-learning is a biased estimator, and to solve this overestimation bias introduced by the max operator \cite{hasselt10} proposed to utilize a double estimator for the state-action value estimates.
+In particular, the double estimator for double Q-learning works as follows